bibanon/bibanon/Home.md

+> **Notice:** Github's Gollum Wiki engine is having bugs with some pages, forcing us to move the problematic pages off the wiki.
+In the meantime, some pages will have to viewed using the source code viewer.
+> The plan for the future is to migrate the static content to [the new website](http://bibanon.github.io), and leaving the wiki only as a publicly editable workroom for anyone to edit.

 The **[[Bibliotheca Anonoma]]** is a Github [[Gollum]]-based wiki designed to collect, document, and safeguard the products and history of internet culture; which constitutes **the shared experience of mankind on a network that defines our lives**.

 ---